List of Deputy Lieutenants in East Sussex

 Major General John Moore-Bick CBE DL - Ewhurst Green

-John read Forestry at Oxford and became a Royal Engineer.
+Having grown up in East Sussex, John read Forestry at Oxford and became a Royal Engineer.
 He was awarded an OBE in the First Gulf War and a CBE in the Balkan War.
-He is governor - Plumpton College and trustee - Action in Rural Sussex.
+John was High Sheriff in 2018, has been a governor of Plumpton College, Master of the Skinners’ Company and Honorary Colonel of Sussex Army Cadet Force.
+He is currently Treasurer of Action in Rural Sussex, Patron of the Blue Van Veterans’ Charity and a governor of the Marsh Academy, New Romney.

 Kathy Sambrook OBE DL - Uckfield